 https://eservices.tnpolice.gov.in/CCTNSNICSDC/Index?0 and click on the “Register Online Complaint” tab at the bottom of the homepage.

 Being one of the most heavily congested cities in the country, it is extremely difficult to control the traffic efficiently.
 Fortunately, the Chennai and Tamil Nadu Police departments have implemented some strict rules and regulations for the public.
 Listed below are just some of the violations and their penalties.

 Excess Pollution: If a vehicle is producing excessive pollution, above the regular standards, a fine of Rs.
 1,000 will be levied on the owner with a further fine of Rs.
-2,000 on any subsequent offence.
+2,000 on any subsequent offense.

-Refusal of short distance travel for taxis: In Chennai, taxi drivers cannot refuse to travel short distances under Section 177.
+Refusal of short-distance travel for taxis: In Chennai, taxi drivers cannot refuse to travel short distances under Section 177.
 If a driver refuses to take a passenger a short distance, they will be fined anywhere between Rs.
 100 and Rs.
 300.

 Violating “No Entry” regulations: Any vehicle caught breaking a “No Entry” sign will be fined Rs.
 2,000 to Rs.
 5,000.

 Carrying dangerous items in a vehicle: Under Section 177, a vehicle cannot carry any dangerous or inflammable materials.
-If a vehicle is caught with such substances, the owner will be fined Rs.
+If a vehicle is found with such substances, the owner will be fined Rs.
 300 to Rs.
 600.

 Disobeying orders from the police: A fine of Rs.
 800 to Rs.
 1,200 shall be levied on anyone who is caught arguing or disobeying the orders of an official police officer.